Invisible Wallets (TypeScript)

 To prove ownership of a wallet, you can use Wallet Service's method to sign a personal message.
 The below also uses a method from the Mysten TypeScript SDK to verify whether the signature was from the expected address.

-let message = "I control the private key.";
+const message = "I control the private key, haha!";

-// Sign the message with the Invisible Wallet
+// 2.
+Sign the message with the Invisible Wallet private key

 messageAsBase64String